pebreo/pebreo.github.io/endgame/partX-why.md

 ## We so flywheel
 Why does it matter that people have material things or rich social lives?
-It matters because it can lead to a vituous cycle where more people...
+It matters because it can lead to a virtuos cycle: more material goods, means more innovators which leads to more material goods.
+On and on.
+Its a positive feedback system.

-To do so, lets look at two important frameworks: Maslows Hiearchy of Needs and the VALS framework.
+To understand why, lets look at two important frameworks: Maslows Hiearchy of Needs and the VALS framework.

 ### Maslows Hiearchy
 Maslow's hierarchy of needs is a theory in psychology that proposes a pyramid-shaped model of human motivation.
 This model suggests that people are driven by five essential needs, starting at the base with the most fundamental for survival.